GSBicalho/TrueNgineJS/README.md

 Files with polytopes to visualize can be found on the original repo too.

-Just download the repo and open index.html and everything should work.
+You can access it [here](https://gsbicalho.github.io/TrueNgineJS/), or just download the repo and open index.html and everything should work.